 Types of HVAC Systems

 Split systems are the most common type of HVAC system for heating and cooling your home.
-It utilizes equipment both inside with an air handler and evaporator coil, and outside with condensing unit or compressor of your home.
+It utilizes equipment both inside with an air handler and evaporator coil, and outside with the condensing unit or compressor of your home.
 They are connected by supply lines that carry refrigerant between the two components.
 Most often, split systems rely on a circuit of ductwork to deliver conditioned air throughout the home.
 Listed below are other types of HVAC systems commonly used when a traditional split system is not feasible.

 Packaged systems utilize a single cabinet to house the necessary HVAC components to both heat and cool your home.
-The systems, which utilize a circuit of air delivery ducts, are often mounted on rooftops or in crawl spaces underneath structures constructed in such a way to favor a packaged system.
+The systems, which utilize a circuit of air delivery ducts, are often mounted on rooftops or in crawl spaces underneath structures constructed in such a way as to favor a packaged system.